jimdavis1/BDBV/Epitopes/README.md

 A curated, alignment-anchored catalogue of **B-cell (antibody)** and **T-cell (CD8+)** epitopes on the ebolavirus glycoprotein, with epitope sequences, coordinates, source antibodies / HLA restrictions, and an explicit record of how each entry was verified.

-Every coordinate is in one consistent frame, every sequence is drawn from a primary source or computed from structure/alignment (never from memory), and every conformational epitope was recomputed from deposited atomic coordinates.
+Every residue position is given in a single numbering scheme — the EBOV/Mayinga 676-aa GP sequence — so the same number refers to the same position in every row, for every species.
+Every epitope sequence was read directly from the curated alignment or computed from structural coordinates and cross-checked against the alignment, rather than reproduced from recollection.
 Cells that could not be resolved are flagged rather than guessed.

 > Companion spreadsheet: `Ebolavirus_GP_Epitopes.xlsx` (sheets `B_cell_epitopes`, `T_cell_epitopes`, `README`) — same content with full notes / confidence columns.